aviate15/sardines-pipeline/report/technical_report.md

 | 33 | Option 3 | Option 2 | 0.0938 | ACOUSTIC\_TIEBREAKER |
 | 48 | Option 4 | Option 2 | 0.0233 | ACOUSTIC\_TIEBREAKER |

 The "WER(judge's option vs our golden)" column measures how much the judge's designated option differs from our selected golden transcription.
-A value of 0.000 means both options are textually equivalent — that is a genuine ambiguity case.
+A value of 0.000 means both options are textually equivalent, that is a genuine ambiguity case.
 All other values represent genuine mismatches where the pipeline selected a textually distinct option from the judge's intended answer.

 Only **1 of the 10 errors** (audio\_id 9) involves textually equivalent options (WER = 0.0 between our pick and the judge's).
-The remaining **9 errors are genuine mismatches** — the pipeline selected a transcription that materially differs from the judge's correct answer.
+The remaining **9 errors are genuine mismatches**, the pipeline selected a transcription that materially differs from the judge's correct answer.
 This cannot be explained as label ambiguity; the pipeline made incorrect selections on these rows.

 Audio\_id 1 is a notable case: despite being in HIGH\_CONFIDENCE (ε = 0.054), the pipeline's selection was wrong, indicating the forced aligner had high confidence in an incorrect alignment rather than a genuine quality difference.